henry2004y/flekspy/docs/algorithm.md

 \end{equation}

 @eq-mass-matrix defines the elements of the mass matrices that are the most peculiar characteristic of the method proposed here.
 There are 3v such matrices, where v is the dimensionality of the magnetic field and velocity vector, not to be confused with the dimensionality of the geometry used for space d.
 The indices i and j in @eq-mass-matrix vary in the 3v-space.
 For example for full 3-components vectors, and there are 9 mass matrices.
 Each matrix is symmetric and very sparse with just 2d diagonals.

-## Key Features of FLEKS

-- Multi-Scale Modeling: FLEKS is often used as part of the MHD-AEPIC (Magnetohydrodynamics with Adaptively Embedded Particle-in-Cell) framework.
-This hybrid method bridges the gap between fluid-based plasma models (MHD) and detailed kinetic plasma models (PIC), allowing for the best of both worlds: efficient simulations with localized kinetic accuracy.

-- Adaptive Kinetic Regions: FLEKS features dynamically adaptive PIC regions.
-This means that the computationally demanding PIC simulations can be focused specifically on areas where kinetic effects are crucial, enabling efficient resource allocation.

-- Exascale-Ready: FLEKS is designed to take advantage of powerful exascale computing systems, allowing for large-scale, highly detailed plasma simulations.

-- Accurate and Efficient Time-Stepping: FLEKS includes adaptive time-stepping, which adjusts the simulation time step based on the requirements for accuracy within different regions, enhancing simulation efficiency.

-- Load Balancing and Noise Reduction: Particle splitting and merging algorithms maintain optimal computational load balancing across computing cores and help suppress statistical noise in simulations.

-- Particle Trajectory Tracking: FLEKS includes a test-particle module, used for tracking individual particle trajectories in the dynamic electromagnetic fields produced by a global simulation.

 ## Particle Mover